erick-rivas/reactjs-reference/src/actions/_guides.md

 ## Guidelines

+-  To export an action use command
+  > $ seed-builder export -m actions:model_name
 -  Just add new methods to *define endpoint actions*
     - Example: /api/players/top_players
 -  Modify 'fetch' data to define which field include in the request